 They typically take the form of one of the following:

-- multi-user infrastructure corridors - for the co-location of infrastructure such as rail lines, water and gas pipelines, and electricity transmission lines
+- infrastructure corridors for the co-location of infrastructure, e.g. rail lines, water and gas pipelines, and electricity transmission lines

 - Abbot Point

 - proximity to railways, ports and major road networks

 - greater planning and development certainty for project proponents

 - best practice land-use planning and management - ensuring land and infrastructure assets in SDAs are, and remain, attractive to existing occupants and potential investors

 - more efficient use of land, most notably through the creation of multi-user infrastructure corridors